YangPiCui/3DPrinterCalibrationAndTuning/Raise3D_Pro2/README.md

 > Build Plate Adhesion Extruder = ; // Use the secondary/support extruder to first draw the inside skirt line.
 This cleans waste material the best.
 > Skirt/Brim Minimum Length = 0/3; // Use a value of 0 to disable left extruder brim for the Prime Tower
 > Skirt Line Count = 2;

+### Calibrate Extruder Offset from each other
+Print the calibration object in folder "CalibrationObjects/DualExtruderCalibration".
+Use Cura instead of Raise3D Pro2's console to apply these settings.

 ### Determine Max Overhang Angle and Minimize Support Structure
 [How to calculate maximum overhang angle](https://omni3d.com/blog/how-to-calculate-maximum-overhang-angle/)